-Additionally, the bill introduces specific requirements for the composition of the board.
-At least one-third of the members must not hold any other elective office or appointment, with exceptions for those serving on municipal or joint planning commissions or zoning boards of adjustment.
-Furthermore, at least two-thirds of the voting members must reside in an unincorporated area of the county, ensuring representation from those regions.
+Additionally, the bill introduces specific requirements for board membership: at least one-third of the members must not hold any other elective office or appointment, with exceptions for those serving on municipal or joint planning commissions or zoning boards of adjustment.
+Furthermore, it mandates that a majority of the voting members of the county planning board must reside in unincorporated areas of the county.

 Statutes affected: